dodona-edu/dodona-edu.github.io/en/references/tested/json/index.md

 A string with constant value `specific`.

-#### `.evaluators`
+#### `.functions`

 An object mapping programming languages onto a [`EvaluationFunction`](#evaluationfunction) object that represents the custom evaluation function for that programming language.
 The keys of the objects are strings, e.g. `"python"` or `"java"`.

 ::: danger
-A submission can not be evaluated if there is no evaluator function associated with its programming language.
+A submission can not be evaluated if there is no oracle function associated with its programming language.
 For example, in the fragment above, the exercise will not be solvable in Kotlin.
 :::

 ### EvaluationFunction

-An `EvaluationFunction` object represents a function that can be called as an evaluator function.
+An `EvaluationFunction` object represents a function that can be called as an oracle function.

-When used with a programmed evaluator, the function takes three arguments:
+When used with a programmed oracle, the function takes three arguments:

 - `expected`: the expected return value from the test suite
 - `actual`: the actual return value, produced by the submission